-The Bundesmarine is primarily a focused on control of the western Baltic sea, although they have interests in the North Sea and routinely send units to exercise and patrol with NATO forces.
-Maintaining Naval bases on both sides of the Jutland peninsula; Kiel on the Baltic in the east and Wilhelmshaven on the North Sea in the West joined by the Kiel canal for the exact purpose of transferring naval power form one coast to the other adds significant flexibility.
+The Bundesmarine is primarily focused on control of the western Baltic, although they have interests in the North Sea and routinely send units to exercise and patrol with NATO forces.
+Maintaining Naval bases on both sides of the Jutland peninsula; Kiel on the Baltic and Wilhelmshaven on the North Sea joined by the Kiel canal for the exact purpose of transferring naval power form one coast to the other adds significant flexibility.
 As a rule, the larger ships, except the Lutjens Class Destroyers are based at Wilhelmshaven with easy access to the North Sea and Atlantic while the submarines, patrol boats, mine warfare craft and missile boats are at Kiel ready to join the Danes in defending the Baltic Approaches.

 Hamburg Class: Built in the early 1960s these were the first warships built in Germany since the Second World War.
 They were not popular, had many faults, poor sea keeping characteristics, but they were useful in demonstrating that Germany could help protect the sea lanes that were key to its renewed growth.
 Built as an all gun ship, modernization in the 1980s replaced one of the 100mm gun turrets with Exocet Anti-Ship Missiles (ASM), obsolete Bofors guns were replaced with new Breda L70 40mm cannon, the radar and combat systems were improved.
 One of the original four ships retired in 1990 and the remaining three were historically decommissioned between December 1993 and December 1994, in Northern Fury those three remain active.